 Since there’s no shortage of software and apps that can help get rid of distractions, why not make the most of the them.
 You can begin by using time tracking tools to keep you focused, along with concentration apps like SelfControl, Anti-Social, RescueTime, and Focus Booster.

-3. Make a Set of Rules
+3. Make a Set of Rules to prevent getting distracted

 This is one of the most important tasks that freelancers must learn how to master if they want to be free of distractions.
 Without a set of rules you’re giving the flexibility of your schedule permission to interfere with completing a project.